-End Client: Submit Business Verification on Facebook Business Manager
+3. End Client: Submit Business Verification on Meta Business Account

-WhatsApp requires all companies to submit Business Verification in their Facebook Business Manager account.
+WhatsApp requires all companies to submit Business Verification in their Meta Business Account.
 This only has to be done once for each client, but it is the longest part of the process.
-Average processing times by Facebook are 3-7 business days, but in some regions this can take up to 4 weeks.
+Average processing times by Meta are 3-7 business days, but in some regions this can take up to 4 weeks.
 Here's the process:

-- The end customer must access the Business Settings page on Facebook Business Manager.
+- The end customer must access the Business Settings page on your Business Manager.

 - Click on Security Center.

-- Click to Start the Business Verification process and complete Facebook's steps.
-For more info, refer to Facebook's help article.
+- Click to Start the Business Verification process and complete Meta's steps.
+For more info, refer to Meta's help article.

 Outbound messages to any WhatsApp users that have not responded to you in at least 24 hours must be sent using a pre-approved message templates.
 These are generally transactional messages (delivery alerts, appointment reminders, etc.) sent to users who have opted in to receive messages from you.

-Templates are managed in the customer's subaccount on the WhatsApp Templates page in Console.
-Here you can see previously approved templates, and submit approval requests for new templates (or additional language translations for existing templates).
+Templates are managed in the customer's subaccount on the Content Template Builder page in console or via the Content API.
+With these tools you can see previously approved templates, and submit approval requests for new templates (or additional language translations for existing templates).
 All templates apply to all approved WhatsApp Senders in the Twilio account.

 For full details, see our Content Template Builder docs here.